Here's a recipe for oven roasted Brussels sprouts with Bacon and Dried Cherries, a side dish that's special enough to be the main attraction.

 By they way, Hubbard and Bell's menu lists their Brussels sprouts with bacon and cherries as a side dish.
 I agree it makes an awesome side dish but it also works as a main.
 In London I had it for breakfast one morning and for lunch one afternoon.

-I hope you’ll try this delicious recipe for roasted brussels sprouts with bacon and cherries.
-And if you do, please come back and leave a comment to let me know what you think.Print
+I hope you'll try this delicious recipe for roasted Brussels sprouts with bacon and cherries.
+And if you do, please come back and leave a star rating and a comment to let me know what you think.Print

 Roasted Brussels Sprouts with Bacon and Dried Cherries

 Scrumptious oven-roasted brussels sprouts, finished in a skillet with dried cherries and thick sliced bacon.
 A side dish that's worthy of being a main.

 - Yield: 5-6 1x